 Body acne threatening to ruin your summer plans?
-Get the jump on those bumps with natural and DIY acne treatments!Posted on May 17, 2019 Written by: 100% PURE ®
+Get the jump on those bumps natural acne treatments!Posted on May 10, 2021 Written by: 100% PURE ®

-It’s important to tackle body acne in a way that takes into account where it’s happening.
+It’s important to tackle body acne in a way that takes into account where it’s happening, and why.
 As they say, location, location, location – so let’s dig in to the main problem areas.

 To treat bacne, shower immediately following intense activity, and add a vigorous exfoliation step into your daily shower regimen.
-Because pores on your back and shoulders are slightly tougher than on your face, try using a bristle brush with a long handle, a bamboo charcoal konjac sponge, or a sea salt based scrub (like 100% PURE’s French Lavender Body Scrub).
+Because pores on your back and shoulders are slightly tougher than on your face, try using a bristle brush with a long handle, a bamboo charcoal konjac sponge, or a sea salt based scrub (as mentioned above).

 Yes, even your upper arms can get the occasional (or frequent) blemishes.
 First things first: it’s important to determine whether or not what you’re noticing is a pimple, or a condition called keratosis pilaris, which many of us experience on the backs of our arms to varying degrees.

-Especially if you choose to shave or wax, your bikini line can be vulnerable to developing acne-like ingrown hairs and irritated follicles.
+If you shave or wax, your bikini line can be especially vulnerable to ingrown hairs and irritated follicles.
 The bikini line is an extremely sensitive area with fragile skin prone to inflammation, so it’s important to treat this area essentially as you would your face.

 In the evening, try massaging jojoba oil onto your chest and décolleté for five minutes, then wiping clean with a cool towel.
 This ritual will double as a cleanse and a treatment, and will help your chest clear itself up over the course of about a week.